dh-xitee/homework/roles/wordpress/README.md

-This role deploys Wordpres via Docker.
+This role deploys Wordpres via Docker/Podman.

-It can be broken down into 3 steps:
-  1. installs docker and dependencies
+1. installs docker/podman and dependencies
-  2. installs mariadb in a docker container
+2. installs mariadb in a single pod
-  3. installs wordpress in a docker container
+3. installs wordpress in the same pod